-Evaluation of Full-Time Faculty
+2.4 Evaluation of Full-Time Faculty

 The Institute encourages its faculty to strive for excellence.
 Faculty evaluation is a continuous process, and the careful implementation of this process helps to provide the highest level of educational achievement for the Institute.
-Faculty are evaluated by the departmental peer review committee and the administration with the following criteria in accordance with the CBAXVI:
+Faculty are evaluated by the departmental peer review committee, in accordance to their individual department peer review guidelines, and the administration with the following criteria in accordance with the CBA_XVI:

 - teaching effectiveness; - creative, scholarly work and/or professional activity; and - service to the school, department, and Institute, its students, and the community.
 For additional information on departmental peer review committees and their standards, see the end of FHB Chapter 1.